krasimir/absurdjs.com/pages/api/build-in-components/index.md

 ### appended ( <small class="prop-values">selector</small> )

-> It checks if there is a DOM element matching with passed selector
+> It checks if there is a DOM element matching the passed selector

 <example>
 <str text="No minification">